aimms/documentation/multisolve/hello.rst

     *   line 5 the callback for retrieving the solution.

     *   line 6: A base GMP is not needed for this hello world example.
-        The use of this argument is explained in detail in :doc:`callback`.
+        The use of this argument is explained in detail in :doc:`provide`.

     *   line 7: ``p_maxParallelGMPs``: Up to this number of solves can be executed in parallel.